ahansenlab/AbsLoopQuant_analysis_code/README.md

 * cooler (0.9.3)
 * cooltools (0.5.4)

-The software has been tested on the version numbers indicated in the parentheses.
+The software has been tested on the version numbers indicated in the parentheses on a computer running Ubuntu 20.04.
 The demo should take a few seconds to run on a typical desktop computer.

 ## Main scripts for Micro-C data processing